inkVerb/verb/dev/README.md

 	  - These entries would then be sorted and formed into proper `db.*` and `nv.*` files via `inkdnsrefreshbind`
 	- Another tool would allow dropping user prepared `db.*` and `nv.*` files into a `parked/domain.tld/` folder for validation

+## serfs integration `ink`

+IMPORTANT: As of v0.90.00, serfs are being integrated into the `ink` tool in verb/ink.
+This will manage the serfs by providing validation, help, and making them somewhat "mistake-proof".
+This is slowly rolling out to all serfs.

+Scripts in verb/serfs are called "serfs".
+These have comment instructions and notes at the head of each script.
+These notes could extend past 10 and 20 lines, usually `head serfname` could give a good understanding and possible usage examples of how a serf is used.

+The general serf help tool is the `info` serf, usage: `/opt/verb/serfs/info serfname`

+This `info` serf displays other "meta" information available in most serfs via BASH arrays, just below the commented instructions, usually beginning wtih `usagenotes=`.
+These explain more details about prerequesite serfs, included serfs, other serfs that include the given serf, verb/conf/ files used, and the regEx validation checks used by `ink` for arguments.

+The meta information is intended to be processed by the `serfs/info` serf, and the information will be displayed in an human readable arrangement in the terminal.
+This is for developers to understand serfs easily.
+The `vsettypes` and `vopttypes` arrays list, in respective order, the specific functions used by ink/ink.functions to validate those arguments when the serf is executed by the `ink` CLI command.

+While still in early development, not all serfs have these variables and arrays, especially if they are meant to be included deep within sub scripts and not used alone.
+Eventually, all serfs need these blocks.
+The meta block (along with the three `if` statements for `.replace`, `.before` & `.after` files in verb/mods/) are mandatory for a serf to be considered fully valid.
+No pull requests will be approved for new serfs not containing these blocks properly arranged.

+Using serfs directly is second preference to the `ink` command line tool, but may be

+Much of the information found with the `info` serf is redundant in the verb/ink/help/*.md files, which explain more how the server is affected by `ink` commands.
+See the section below on using `ink` as the primary command line tool.

-## ink cli tool
+## ink CLI tool

-This is additional help information not included with `ink -h`
+`ink` is the CLI for a verber, handling most common commands needed to maintain a server.
+This section provides additional help information not included with `ink -h`...

 ### Dev & Debug options
-These will not display in Help menues for individual actions and schema, only here:
+These will not display in Help menues for individual actions and schema, only here in these notes!

+Additional `ink` flags:

--v Verbose output (no log): ink [ action ] [ schema ] [ args & -flags ] -v
+`-v` Verbose output (no log): `ink [ action ] [ schema ] [ args & -flags ] -v`
-Normally, all output (STDERR & STDOUT) goes to: ink/log/outputlog With the -v flag, all output (STDERR & STDOUT) will go to the terminal, rather than to ink/log/outputlog This is for developers wanting to watch what happens on the server live However, output goes to either ink/log/outputlog or terminal If you want output both in the terminal and a file, use '-v | tee custom_log_file' at the end of your 'ink' command for your own output file
+Normally, all output (STDERR & STDOUT) goes to: ink/log/outputlog With the `-v` flag, all output (STDERR & STDOUT) will go to the terminal, rather than to ink/log/outputlog This is for developers wanting to watch what happens on the server live However, output goes to either ink/log/outputlog or terminal If you want output both in the terminal and a file, use `-v | tee custom_log_file` at the end of your `ink` command for your own output file

--c CLI: ink [ action ] [ schema ] [ args & -flags ] -c
+`-c` CLI: `ink [ action ] [ schema ] [ args & -flags ] -c`
-This will display only the 'serf/' script command that results from the 'ink' CLI command
+This will display only the 'serf/' script command that results from the `ink` CLI command

--r Richtext response: ink [ action ] [ schema ] [ args & -flags ] -r
+`-r` Richtext response: `ink [ action ] [ schema ] [ args & -flags ] -r`
 Success/fail ourput will use HTML vsuccess/verror classes (success/error, respectively)

 ### SDK

+verb supports mods!

-#### The 'ink' command prepares scripts based on getopts arguments
+#### The `ink` command prepares scripts based on getopts arguments
 - These are sorted and validated in ink/*.ink files
   - Validation happens through functions in ink/ink.functions
-- Help files are in ink/help/*.md files, output with -h for actions and schema
+- Help files are in ink/help/*.md files, output with `-h` for actions and schema
 - The result in a script command at serfs/*

 #### Writing your own mods
-- Every 'serf/' script includes these files if they exist in 'mods/'
+- Every serf script includes these files if they exist in verb/mods/
-  - SERFNAME.replace - Replaces the entire script and finishes with 'return'
+  - SERFNAME.replace - Replaces the entire script and finishes with `return`
   - SERFNAME.before - Runs before anything in the script starts
   - SERFNAME.after - Runs after everything in the script finishes
-- Using the -c flag can be useful to identify which 'serf/*' script with arguments runs as a result of the 'ink ...' command